zhmcclient/zhmc-prometheus-exporter/README.rst

   up and running.
 You can see what it does in the mean time by using the ``-v`` option.
 Subsequent requests to the exporter will be sub-second.

-* Direct your web browser at http://localhost:9291 to see the exported Prometheus metrics.
+* Direct your web browser at http://localhost:9291 (or https://localhost:9291
+  when using HTTPS) to see the exported Prometheus metrics.
 Refreshing the browser will update the metrics.

 Reporting issues
 ----------------